For independent title and escrow owners

 Usually three years of P&L, file and policy volume, branch/staffing detail, major expense notes, system map, and referral concentration.

-Where does automation stop?
+Where does technology stop?

-Automation can help with repetitive intake, document routing, status follow-up, and task prep.
+Technology can help with repetitive intake, document routing, status follow-up, and task prep.
 Wires, funds movement, underwriting judgment, and exceptions stay under human control.

 Can the owner stay involved after close?